 Do anything you can to add to your portfolio and CV because the more impressive stuff you can shout about, the more you'll demonstrate how great you are, and therefore worthy of charging a higher rate.

-Just make sure you include all your credentials in your social media bios and your website's About page – yes, it might sound wanky, but it works.
-"Author, award-winning designer, part-time lecturer" – sounds great, doesn't it?
-Who wouldn't want to hire you!
+Just make sure you include all your credentials in your social media bios and your website's About page – yes, it might sound pretentious, but it works.
+"Author, award-winning designer, part-time lecturer" – who wouldn't want to hire you!

 7. Keep the overheads super low

-Make it an interesting game to constantly review and assess all outgoings and find ways to save money.
-Don't add; subtract and you'll find you can relax a little and avoid any dreaded treadmill – leaving you to focus on more quality, higher-paying projects.
+Make it an exciting game to continually review and assess all outgoings and find ways to save money.
+Don't add; subtract, and you'll find you can relax a little and avoid any dreaded treadmill – leaving you to focus on more quality, higher-paying projects.

 One final tip – save, save and save again.
 Having lots of money in the bank will mean various things.
 It will mean you're not worried about paying bills and so you'll feel more relaxed and happy.
 This will consequently make you more confident and not afraid to turn down projects or clients, if it doesn't feel right or if the price isn't good enough.
 It will mean you can take more risks.

-Aim to always have enough money to cover six months' worth of outgoings.
-And for every dividend you take out of your business, always save at least 20% for your tax bill – which you should always have saved and never ever touch.
+Aim always to have enough money to cover six months' worth of outgoings.
+And for every dividend, save at least 20% for your tax bill – which you should put aside and never touch.